rmsrosa/random_notes/docs/src/generative/score_matching_aapo.md

 ### Background

 Generative score-matching diffusion methods use Langevin dynamics to draw samples from a modeled score function.
 It rests on the idea of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) that one can directly model the score function from the sample data, using a suitable loss function not depending on the unknown score function of the random variable.
-This is obtained by a simple integration by parts on the MSE loss function between the modeled score function and the actual score function.
-The integration by parts separates the dependence on the actual score function from the parameters of the model, so the fitting process (minimization over the parameters of the model) does not depend on the unknown score function.
+This loss function is obtained by a simple integration by parts on the objective function given by the expected square distance between the score of the model and score of the unkown target distribution, also known as the *Fisher divergence.* The integration by parts separates the dependence on the unkown target score function from the parameters of the model, so the fitting process (minimization over the parameters of the model) does not depend on the unknown distribution.

 It is worth noticing, in light of the main objective of score-matching diffusion, that the original work of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) has no diffusion.
 It is a direct modeling of the score function in the original probability space.
 But this is a fundamental work.